 The Board has established a Compensation Committee comprised of Andrew Strong (Chair) and Chandrakant Panchal, all of whom are independent directors within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees.
 The Compensation Committee is responsible for reviewing and making recommendations to the Board regarding the corporate goals and objectives, performance and compensation of the Chief Executive Officer and other senior executive officers on an annual basis and evaluates the performance of the Chief Executive Officer and other senior executive officers.
-In addition, the Compensation Committee is responsible for making recommendations to the Board regarding the compensation committee also reviews and makes recommendations regarding annual bonus policies for employees, the incentive-compensation plans and equity-based plans for the Corporation and reviews executive compensation disclosure before the Corporation publicly discloses this information.
+In addition, the Compensation Committee is responsible for making recommendations to the Board with respect to the compensation policies for the non-employee directors.
+The Compensation Committee also reviews and makes recommendations regarding annual bonus policies for employees, the incentive-compensation plans and equity-based plans for the Corporation and reviews executive compensation disclosure before the Corporation publicly discloses this information.